Mitsubishi Motors: 1999–2011: Groupe PSA

-Two further ties were established between the companies in 2008, first with the establishment of a jointly owned production facility in Kaluga, which will manufacture up to 160,000 Outlander-based SUVs for the fast-growing Russian market.
-They are also collaborating in the research and development of electric powertrains for small urban vehicles.
-Japanese newspaper Nikkei claims that PSA will sell the electric city car Mitsubishi i MIEV in Europe by 2011.
+Two further ties were established between the companies in 2008, first with the establishment of a jointly owned production facility in Kaluga, which would manufacture up to 160,000 Outlander-based SUVs for the fast-growing Russian market.
+They were also collaborating in the research and development of electric powertrains for small urban vehicles.
+Japanese newspaper Nikkei claimed that PSA will sell the electric city car Mitsubishi iMIEV in Europe by 2011.